Varikash/paymeswiss_back/README.md

 A real-time Planning Poker application backend built with NestJS and Socket.IO.
 This application allows teams to conduct agile planning poker sessions with real-time voting, timers, and vote reveal functionality.

+**Note**: This is a test assignment project demonstrating real-time WebSocket communication and agile planning poker functionality.

 ## Features

 - **Real-time Communication**: WebSocket-based communication using Socket.IO